rockettheme/docs/Docs/joomla/extensions/roksprocket/mosaic_mode.md

 ![][mosaic_2]

 :   1. **Theme** This sets the theme for displaying features in the module.
-[11%, 27%]
+[13%, 50%, sw]
     2. **Display Limit** The amount of articles to show when rendering.
-[15%, 27%]
+[16%, 72%, sw]
     3. **Columns** Sets the number of columns articles are displayed in.
-[20%, 27%]
+[21%, 48%, sw]
     4. **Preview Length** This option sets the amount of words you wish to limit the preview to within the module's article display.
-[25%, 27%]
+[25%, 72%, sw]
     5. **Strip HTML Tags** This option removes HTML tags from the description of an article.
-[29%, 27%]
+[30%, 43%, se]
     6. **Blocks Per View** This sets the amount of blocks that show on a page load.
 If the amount is lesser than the **Display Limit**, a **Load More** function will appear.
-[34%, 27%]
+[35%, 69%, sw]
     7. **Article Details** This option gives you control over whether details like the author's name or publishing date appear in the module.
-[38%, 27%]
+[40%, 43%, se]
     8. **Block Animation** Sets the combination of block animations used when rendering blocks in the mosaic.
-[44%, 27%]
+[44%, 78%, sw]
     9. **Ordering** Ordering options available to users on the frontend.
-[52%, 27%]
+[52%, 78%, sw]
     10. **Image Resize** Renders images in the mosaic to a maximum pixel width or height as set.
 This may not change the size of the actual mosaic blocks in some templates.
-[61%, 27%]
+[62%, 44%, se]
     11. **Default Title** You can set a default title for all articles from this field.
 If this selection is set at **Default Article Title**, then the article's given titles are used.
-[72%, 27%]
+[73%, 42%, se]
     12. **Default Article Text** This field allows you to set default article text for all features in the module.
 If this is not changed from its default, then the article's introductory text is used.
-[76%, 27%]
+[78%, 65%, sw]
     13. **Default Article Image** Determines which image field the module will default to when locating an image for the feature.
-[81%, 27%]
+[82%, 42%, se]
     14. **Default Link** Determines which link field the module will default to when locating a link for the feature.
-[85%, 27%]
+[87%, 65%, sw]

 1. **Theme** sets the theme for displaying features in the module.